mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 - Then we can connect our apps' models together
 - Here we ensure that a Patrol, or team, in RadioActiv8, is related to the group of Registrants in  `scoutsvic_ems`, or Brownsea

-!FIXME[@mattcen read and re-write slides and notes however you see fit.]

 ----
 <!-- .slide: data-timing="1" -->